-Prior to Progra Fundamentals o Credit Hours
+Prior to Program Entry Credit Hours

-3
+Fundamentals of Chemistry 4

-Introduction to 4
+Introduction to Psychology (or equivalent) 3

-Human Anatom - 4

-Human Physiolo ogy

-Nutrition 2 3 3
+1 Anatomy 4

+Humar 1 Physiolo gy 4

+Nutriti - 3

-Sociology (or equivalent)
+lociology (or equivalent) 3

-Microbiology 4
+oiology 4

-Statistics 3 3
+Statisti 33

-Life-span Devel 3
+an Develo 3

-Pathophysiology 3
+hysiology 3

-Semester Total NOTE: Government course may be required 34
+Semes ter Total NOTE: Government course may be required 34

-First Year-Sp Credit Hours
+First Y lear-Spi ring Semester Credit Hours

 NRSI 204 Pharmacological Basis of Nursing Practice 3

 NRSI 208 Foundations of Professional Nursing 7

 NRSI 206 Health Assessment 3

 NRSI 300 Nursing Informatics 2

 NRSI 400 Theories and Research in Nursing 3

-Semester Total 18
+Semes ter Total 18

-First Year-Su mmer Semester Credit Hours
+First Y /ear-Su mmer Session Credit Hours

 NRSI 306 Aging and the Older Adult 2

 NRSI 302 Adult Medical Surgical Nursing I 8

-NRSI 212 Mental Health/Illness Nursing Concepts 4
+NRSI Mental Health/Illness Nursing Concepts 4

-Semester Total 14
+Semes ter Total 14

-Second Year- Credit Hours
+Second d Year-I Fall Semester Credit Hours

 NRSI 211 Care of Childbearing Families 4

-NRSI 211 Care of Childrearing Families 4
+NRSI 213 Care of Childrearing Families 4

 NRSI 402 Management and Leadership in Nursing 4

-NRSI 402 NRSI 404 Community and Public Health Nursing 6
+NRSI 404 Community and Public Health Nursing 6

-Semester Total 18
+Semest er Total 18

-Second Year-Spring Semester Credit Hours
+Second Second Year-Spring Semester Credit Hours

 NRSI 406 Trends, Issues and Ethics in Nursing 3

 NRSI 310 Adult Medical Surgical Nursing II 8

 NRSI 410 Nursing Capstone Course 7

 Semester Total 18

-Demoster Fordi

-Total Credit Aw varded for Prior Degree 26
+Total Credit Awarded for Prior Degree 26

-Total Required General Education Courses 34
+General Education Courses 34

-Total Required 68
+Total Required Nursing Courses 68

-Total Credit H 128
+Total ( Total Credit Hours 128

-RN to BSN/MSN Completion Track
+RN to BSN Track

-The RN to BSN/MSN track provides a baccalaureate degree in nursing for registered nurses with a regionally accredited diploma or an associate degree in nursing, and affords the election of continuing with higher education and completing the MSN degree.
+The RN to BSN track provides a baccalaureate degree in nursing for registered nurses with a regionally accredited diploma or an associate degree in nursing, and affords the election of continuing with higher education including completion of a Master of Science in Nursing (MSN) degree.

 The ASN student may elect to build an educational plan of study achieving and being awarded the ASN, BSN and progressing to the MSN.
-The ASN or diploma RNs who have been practicing nursing are also afforded the opportunity to make an educational plan of study to achieve the BSN and MSN degrees.
-The application to either program designates the course of study either RN to BSN or RN to MSN.
+The ASN or diploma RNs who have been practicing nursing are also afforded the opportunity to make an educational plan of study to achieve the BSN degree.

-The RN to BSN/MSN track requires completion or validation of 128 credit hours.
+This track requires completion or validation of 128 credit hours for a BSN degree.
 Of these, 70 credit hours are awarded for the prior diploma or associate degree in nursing and 58 credit hours are required for completion or validation within the RN to BSN track.
-In addition, the MSN track will include 36 to 42 credit hours based upon the track selected in the master's program.